 All the aquaponics tanks melted and/or vaporised, either wholly or partially.
 The compost tea-making tank disappeared completely and the air pump was destroyed.
 All the electrical wiring burned out, though the control box for the SHCS remains intact.
 The vertical ducts and fans for the SHCS system melted and ended up at all sorts of interesting angles.
 The plumbing for the bathroom and aquaponics systems burned.
 The wooden worm farm floor survived with one burnt hole which is easily repaired.
 All my tools where I’d been working in the bathroom area burned.

 The banana survived.
 And has survived the cold winter following the fires with no protection.
 Its will to live is an inspiration and keeps me going when the daily panorama of devastation occasionally gets too much.

-Meanwhile, there’s some drone footage in this video of the greenhouse as it was.
-(Promo video made for Liam who made the greenhouse.)
+Meanwhile, there’s some drone footage of the greenhouse as it was in this promo video (made for Liam who made the dome).